 7. You’ll want to set up a grid now.
 CTRL + ‘ or go to View > Grid.
 The grid should overlay the picture.
-Depending on whether you can see the gridlines or not, feel free to create a new layer that sits on top of your collage, and fill it with white.
+Whether you can see the gridlines or not, feel free to create a new layer that sits on top of your collage, and fill it with white.
 You’ll notice that there are 15 squares here.
-It fits the mobile version of Instagram perfectly but it looks lovely on the web version too.
+It fits the mobile version of Instagram perfectly, but it looks lovely on the web version too.

 8. PS Elements doesn’t allow you to slice up an image like other versions of PS will.
-So using the grid and the Rectangular Marquee Tool and cut out the 15 squares manually.
-I named each square with the way that I would need to upload the images, so 01, 02, 03, and so on.
+So using the grid and the Rectangular Marquee Tool, and cut out the 15 squares manually.
+I named each square so that I would need to upload the images, so 01, 02, 03, and so on.
 If it makes it easier for you, number them backward.

-9. Save each individual square somewhere where you can refer to them easily.
-I saved them to my Google Drive and then saved them to my phone.
+9. Save each square somewhere where you can refer to them quickly.
+For example, I saved the images to my Google Drive and then saved them to my phone.

 10. Now, the hard part: adding the squares to Instagram!
 Make sure you do them in order.
 You can upload the squares to Instagram (I did it via my iPhone X), with or without captions, or you can use something like Buffer to schedule them one by one.